apxapob/no_logic_game_server/README.md

 }
 - sendToRoom - send any data to other players in room.
 Data: any object
 - sendTo - send any data to selected player in room.
 Data: { to:"playerId", msg:{...any object} }
+- Pong - Data: server timestamp in milliseconds.

 ### Messages from server:
 - onConnected - after successfull connection.
 - roomCreated - Data: object with created room information
+- roomDeleted - Data - roomId
+- roomBlock - when game started and no more players can enter this room.
+Data - roomId
 - onGetRooms - Data: array with available rooms information
 - onRoomEnter - when successfully entered room.
 Data: room info
 - accountCreated - when someone connects without credentials server creates new account.
 Data: { name: playerName, playerId: playerId, password: password }